-In this procedure, we're checking bore, stroke, ignition components and visually inspecting outside of engine to be stock factory configuration.
+In this procedure, we're checking bore, stroke, ignition components, piston ported induction and visually inspecting outside of engine to be stock factory configuration.

 135.1 Shown here is the original Yamaha TCI, RLV (prd) and generic replacement boxes.
 All are approved for use. .